EdFuentetaja/EdFuentetaja.github.io/_posts/2020-01-27-signal_derivative.markdown

 ---
-title:  "Signal derivative considered harmful?"
+title:  "Signal Derivative Considered Harmful?"
 date:   2020-01-27 00:00:00 +0800
 categories: SDR
 excerpt: "A faulty signal derivative implementation was enough to crash Mariner I in 1962.
 Can this monster be tamed?"